 Can you give me the executive summary on plumbing vents?
 Is there a failsafe method of venting so that everything will work fine down the road?
 What are the biggest things to avoid?
 Mandy P., Portland, ME

 DEAR MANDY: You've asked for the impossible.
-I've been a master plumber for over 25 years and I don't know if it's possible to do a Vulcan mind meld between you and I, but I'll give it my best shot.
+I've been a master plumber since 1979 and I don't know if it's possible to do a Vulcan mind meld between you and me, but I'll give it my best shot.

 The first thing I want to mention is to make sure you check to see if you're allowed to install the piping.
 Some states and towns only allow licensed plumbers to do this work.
 The reasoning is based on public health.
 If you make mistakes when you plumb, you can get some people seriously ill or even cause death.

 For the most part, nothing about residential plumbing is that hard.
 If you're reasonably intelligent, you'll be able to do the work and grasp the physics principals that are involved.

 The opens in a new windowabsolute best book about much of what you need to know was written by a peer of mine, Rex Cauldwell.
 You should buy his book:

 What Happens When Water Flows Down Drain Pipes?